Black Beans in Cooking: Why They’re So Popular

 Good alternatives: pinto beans, refried navy beans, black-eyed peas, or lentils

 Pinto beans are the most natural substitute here.
 They have the right texture and a familiar flavor for Mexican and Southwestern dishes.
-Black-eyed peas can also work, especially when seasoned with cumin, onion, and chile.
+Black-eyed peas can also work well with cumin, onion, and chile.

 Rice bowls